The Pendulum

 The Pendulum is a 12-issue miniseries of comic books based upon the Dark Carnival universe, a mythology detailed in the music of the Insane Clown Posse.
 Distributed by Chaos!
 Comics, the series was published from January 2000 until December 2001.
 A graphic novel containing all 12 issues was released on August 20, 2002 along with an album featuring most of the Pendulum singles.
 It is the group's 5th compilation album, and their 17th overall release.
-Prologue and Spin-Off Comics, #1 The Upz & Downz of the Wicked Clownz (1999). #2 The Amazing Jeckel Brothers (1999). #3 Raze the Desertz of Glass (1999).
-Hallowicked (2001).
-Halls of Illusion (2002).

 Creation

 In 1999, Chaos!
 Comics signed on to publish a 12-part comic book series about Insane Clown Posse.
 After choosing Jumpsteady as the writer for the series, the group decided to release new singles with each issue.
 However, due to other responsibilities, the duo was unable to record new material for several issues.
 Each 32-page issue of the comic was polybagged with a CD single in a cardboard sleeve; the reverse of all 12 sleeves could be combined to form a poster.

 The first issue was released with a variant cover featuring art from The Amazing Jeckel Brothers, advertised as 1 in every 4 issues.
 On August 20, 2002, a graphic novel of all 12 issues entitled "The Pendulum Tome" was released.
 A prologue, special Halloween comic issue, and full-length album was released with the novel.
 The album featured all of the singles released with the comic book issues, with the exception of the three singles from The Pendulum #7 which was replaced with a spoken word intro.